We are passionate about learning and growing.

 As our pupils progress, it is hoped that they will develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.

-At Cloverlea we follow the National Curriculum for Music at Keystage 1 and Keystage 2, allowing breadth and balance in the children's learning.
-We have recently adopted a new scheme of work, Charanga, which engages our pupils and provides them with a wealth of excellent music experiences and opportunities.
-The new schme has allowed us to ensure good coverage and progression across school and, although our music is taught by music specialists from Trafford, has allowed our non specialists teachers the opportunity to teach music with confidence and success.
+At Cloverlea we follow the National Curriculum for Music, allowing breadth and balance in the children's learning.
+We have adopted a scheme of work, Charanga, which engages our pupils and provides them with a wealth of excellent music experiences and opportunities.
+The scheme has allowed us to ensure good coverage and progression across school and, although our music is taught by music specialists from Trafford, it has allowed our non specialists teachers the opportunity to teach music with confidence and success.
 Pupils at KS1 and KS2 have at least one lesson a week of music and this is taught by Music Specialists from Trafford.
 They also have weekly singing assemblies which facilitates a strong and enthusiastic love of music, singing and performance.
+In the EYFS music is part of everyday learning and children are given the opportunity to explore music through different topics and through different activities.

 Music assessment is ongoing to inform our teachers (specialist teachers and classroom teachers) of pupil attainment and achievement and thus aid with planning, lesson activities and differentiation.
 Summative assessment is completed using itrack and this informs our reporting arrangements to parents, governors, staff, and senior management.
 It also highlights further teaching that needs to take place to embed skills and understanding.
 Music is monitored throughout all year groups using a variety of strategies such as lesson observations, pupil interviews, recordings and video.